alpiepho/rpn-calc-vscode-extension/README.md

 ## Market Place

-Your extension will live at https://marketplace.visualstudio.com/items?itemName=thatnamegroup.rpn-hex-calc
+You can find this extension at https://marketplace.visualstudio.com/items?itemName=thatnamegroup.rpn-hex-calc